LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 				- Otherwise
 					+ If isbackup=0, update DELREQ/RECIR as DELREQ_SEQ to server -> hash_partition_tbl
 					+ If isbackup=1, update DELREQ as DELREQ_MAY_CASE3 (embedded with other_hdr.iscase3)
-			- If "otherwise" and isbackup=1, try_case3
+			- ~~If "otherwise" and isbackup=1, try_case3~~
-	+ TODO: Cope with packet loss
+	+ NOTE: Cope with packet loss
+		* For GETRES_POP/PUTREQ_POP/PUTREQ_LARGE + EVICT/EVICT_CASE2
-		* For GETRES_POP_EVICT/PUTREQ_POP_EVICT: send to server as well as mirroringing to switch OS for timeout and retransmission
+			- For each packet, send to server as well as mirroringing to switch OS for timeout and retransmission
+			- FOr CASE2, switch OS also performs rollback
-		* For case1/case2: send to switch OS for local rollback, switch OS can handle packet loss (send to server and count those requests as bandwidth to switchOS for simulation)
+		* For CASE1: send to switch OS for local rollback
-		* For case3: wait for PUT/DELRES_CASE3 (with server id to index case3) from server to set iscase3=1
+		* For CASE3: wait for PUT/DELRES_CASE3 (with serveridx to index case3) from server to set iscase3=1
 - Server-side processsing
 	+ GETREQ: sendback GETRES
 	+ GETREQ_POP: